 In this program we explore the cultural heart of Scotland.
-After rambling through Edinburgh Castle, we experience Scottish literature and Scotch whisky, savor the new Scottish cuisine with a local friend, stow away on Her Majesty's yacht, Britannia, and check out the new Scottish Parliament.
+After rambling through Edinburgh Castle, we experience Scottish literature and Scotch whisky, savor the new Scottish cuisine with a local friend, stow away on Her Majesty's yacht, Britannia, and check out the groundbreaking Scottish Parliament.

-New Bell Restaurant
+New Bell Restaurant / Old Bell Inn

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.